kitkatcodeskitty/LMS/server/migrations/README.md

   - Requires admin approval for additional changes
 - **Status**: ✅ Ready to run

+### 7. `007_add_package_hierarchy_commission.js` 🆕 **BRAND NEW**
+- **Purpose**: Implement new package hierarchy-based commission system
+- **Changes**:
+  - Adds `highestPackage` field to User model to track user's highest purchased package
+  - Implements new commission logic: 60% commission based on package hierarchy
+  - If referrer has higher/equal package: gets 60% of purchased package price
+  - If referrer has lower package: gets 60% of their own package's earning potential
+  - Updates existing users with their highest package based on enrolled courses
+- **Status**: ✅ Ready to run

 ## Running Migrations

 ### Manual Migration Commands